opendocsg/slw-judgments-backfill/2007_SGHC_55/report.md

  ... in disregarding its own system of 2 October 2003 requiring the SWIFT messages from all 3rd party remittances to state both the name of the Nigerian customer and the narration specifying the purpose of the payment, the Defendant received tainted 3rd party funds (including 3 remittances from the Plaintiffs) with the knowledge, actual or constructive, that these funds could be the proceeds of fraud perpetrated on the 3rd party remitters.
 The cases establish that in these circumstances, the Defendant cannot in good conscience retain the Plaintiffs’ monies.

-56     The Court of Appeal in _Rajabali Jumabhoy & Ors v Ameerali R Jumabhoy & Ors_ [1998] 2 SLR 439 discussed the concept of a constructive trust.
+56     The Court of Appeal in _Rajabali Jumabhoy & Ors v Ameerali R Jumabhoy & Ors_ <span class="citation">[1998] 2 SLR 439</span> discussed the concept of a constructive trust.
 LP Thean JA in delivering the judgment of the court noted at [107] that:

  There is no clear definition of a constructive trust.
 The learned authors of Snell's Equity (29th Ed) define a constructive trust at p 192 as follow: